abhisheksingh107/devTinder-Fronend/README.md

 - logout feature
 - Get the feed and add the feed in the store
 - build the User card on feed
+- Edit Profile features
+- Show toast on save of the profile
+- See all connections